Everything Carriers & Brokers Need to Know About CSA Scores

 The CSA program is safety compliance and enforcement of the FMCSA (Federal Motor Carrier Safety Administration).
 This program holds drivers and motor carriers accountable for their roles in road safety.

-The CSA program identifies motor carriers with safety problems and prioritizes them for interventions such as warning letters and investigations.
-FMCSA holds the safety record of each carrier in its SMS (safety measurement system) and updates it monthly with new data from roadside inspections.
+The CSA program identifies motor carriers with safety issues and prioritizes them for interventions such as warning letters and investigations.
+The FMCSA holds the safety record of each carrier in its SMS (safety measurement system), and updates it monthly with new data from roadside inspections.

 Here’s what SMS data considers: